How Many Calories are in Sugar?

-The definition of a calorie could be long and detailed, but this is what you need to know: a calorie is the amount of heat it takes to increase the temperature of one gram of water by one degree Celsius.
-If you are someone who enjoys chemistry and history, you might be interested to know that one calorie is equivalent to 4.18 joules, which is most commonly used measurement for the energy in food in other countries.
+While the definition of a calorie can be long and detailed, this is what you need to know: a calorie is the amount of heat it takes to increase the temperature of one gram of water by one degree Celsius.
+If you are someone who enjoys chemistry and history, you might be interested to know that one calorie is equivalent to 4.18 joules, which is the most commonly used measurement for the energy in food in other countries.

 When you travel outside of the U.S. to countries that use the metric system, you may find that food labels have information in kilojoules or kilocalories (Kcal).
 In the U.S., food labels use calories to measure the total energy being consumed.
 Although U.S. food labels tend to use the term calorie, they’re really giving the number of kilocalories, which is the equivalent of 1,000 calories.

-Now that you have a bit of information on what a calorie is, its equivalent in other countries, and how it is affected by what you eat, you might think, “who cares?”
-Let’s take a closer look into why you should care about calories and how sugar intake plays a key role in how many calories you take in.
+Let’s take a closer look into how sugar intake plays a key role in how many calories you take in.

-Why Should You Care About Calories and Sugar Intake?
+Why Should You Care About Calories in Sugar?

 Calories are one common way to measure your dietary intake, especially if you are on a weight loss program.
 Much of the standard adult diet is based on your total caloric intake.
 For example, the U.S. dietary guidelines use your total caloric intake as a way to calculate the total percentage of nutrients required each day.
 This means that if someone told you to consume no more than 30 percent of your total daily intake from fats, then you should be able to take the calories you eat and calculate how many fat grams to consume each day.

 Weight loss and management programs are often widely dependent on daily calories as well.
-Many weight loss programs suggest that you should aim for a certain calorie goal as a way to reach your goals, and usually this requires a reduced caloric intake.
+Many weight loss programs suggest that you should aim for a certain amount of calories as a way to reach your goals, and usually this requires a reduced caloric intake.
 This is very important when you are aiming to lose those extra pounds, but recent research shows that watching your total sugar intake may play a bigger role in weight loss than the diets themselves.
-Studies have shown that beverages that are loaded with added sugars are associated with increased obesity among adults and children.
-Paying attention your total caloric intake is important, but it seems that watching your total sugar intake (and calories from sugar) is even more important.
+Studies have shown that beverages that are loaded with added sugars are associated with increased obesity rates among adults and children.
+Paying attention to your total caloric intake is crucial, but it seems that watching your total sugar intake (and calories in sugar) is even more important.

-Now that you have an idea of what watching how much sugar you eat each day can do for weight management, consider some of the ways that sugar is measured.
+Now that you understand what watching your daily sugar intake can do for weight management, consider some of the ways that sugar is measured.
 Here are some suggestions to guide how much sugar you are consuming as a way to boost your healthy lifestyle.

 One of the first and easiest ways to measure sugar is to simply look at food labels.
 It’s federally mandated that manufacturers need to list how much sugar is in food, so this is the simplest way to determine how much sugar you are consuming.

 For foods that don’t have a label, educate yourself on sugar content.
 This means that if you eat a banana, you should know how much sugar you just consumed (FYI: a banana contains 12 grams of sugar).
-Read our article on other names for sugar to become more familiar with the grams of sugar in various foods.
+Educate yourself on other names for sugar to become more familiar with the grams of sugar in various foods.

 Added Sugars vs Natural

-Sugar is a nutrient that the body and especially the brain uses to provide energy for daily functions.
+Sugar is a nutrient that the body and especially the brain use to provide energy for daily functions.
 However, the standard adult diet tends to be overloaded with sugar, which can lead to obesity and weight gain.
-Consider the total amount of sugar based on various foods and measurement options below.
+How many calories are in a teaspoon of sugar?
+You might be surprised.
+The table below explains the total amount of sugar based on various foods and measurement options.